LeoGytis/Betsy/README.md

   - Zod
   - Tailwind

+## Implemented Features

+### Authentication:

+- Register and login forms
+- LocalStorage used to save token and userName
+- LocalStorage used for user authentication checks

+### State Management & API Handling:

+- Integrated react-query to manage balance state across the project
+- apiService to send requests with jwtToken for reuse in all API calls
+- authService, bettingService, and transactionsService for handling API requests

+### Forms & Validation:

+- Implemented react-hook-form with zod for validation

+### UI & Theming:

+- Reusable ThemeSwitch component for toggling between light and dark themes
+- Navbar displaying register/login buttons, userName, and balance view
+- Tailwind CSS used for faster development
+- Betting & Transactions:

+### BetForm component for placing bets

+- ListView component to toggle between My Bets and My Transactions lists
+- Filter section in ListView to filter by status or type, depending on the active list
+- Color enums used for status/type coloring

 ## Notes

 This API is a mock created specifically to assist and simplify the development of front-end testing.
 Feel free to make any modifications or improvements as needed.